rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/333_create-packages.md

     c.
 If the component is to be deployed on a ROS enabled device, click the **IS ROS Component** check-box.

     d.
-In the Replicas to run the component, type the number of replication of the component that you want to includee.</br>
+In the **Replicas to run the component** field, type the number of replication of the component that you want to includee.</br>

 3. In the executables area, do the following.